InBody vs DEXA Scans: Which is Better?

 TL;DR

-If you want gold-standard accuracy, visceral-fat numbers, and bone-density trends, choose a DEXA scan.
+If you want the highest practical accuracy available, visceral-fat numbers, and bone-density trends, choose a DEXA scan.
 If you mainly need a quick, radiation-free check-in to watch weekly trends, an InBody scan can do the job—just control your hydration each time.

 Quick-Compare Snapshot